deepinv/deepinv/paper/paper.md

 The [`metric` module](https://deepinv.github.io/deepinv/user_guide/training/metric.html#metric) provides metrics for evaluating reconstruction methods.
 These are written as `m = metric(x_hat, x)` (full-reference), or `m = metric(x_hat)` (no-reference) [@yeganeh2012objective], including distortion [@zhang2018unreasonable] and perceptual [@blau2018perception] metrics.

-# Philosophy

-### Coding Practices
+# Documentation, Testing, and Coding Practices

-DeepInverse is written in Python following modern test-driven practices.
-The code is unit-, integration- and performance-tested using `pytest` and verified using `codecov`, and is compliant with PEP8 using `black`.
-We adopt an object-oriented framework where base classes provide abstract functionality and interfaces, subclasses provide specific method implementations or special cases, reducing code duplication, facilitating users to implement new or specialized functionality while inheriting existing methods.

-### Documentation

 The library provides a [**user guide**](https://deepinv.github.io/deepinv/user_guide.html), which also serves as a tutorial on computational imaging, [quickstart](https://deepinv.github.io/deepinv/quickstart.html) and in-depth [**examples**](https://deepinv.github.io/deepinv/auto_examples/index.html) for all levels of user, and individual [API documentation](https://deepinv.github.io/deepinv/API.html) for classes.
 The documentation is generated using Sphinx and Sphinx-Gallery [@najera2023sphinxgallery], tested using `doctest`, and uses consistent mathematical notation throughout.
+DeepInverse is written in Python following modern test-driven practices, see [contributing guidelines](https://deepinv.github.io/deepinv/contributing.html) for more information.

 # Research Use